kammitama5/kammitama5.github.io/_posts/2017-6-15-Thursday-June-15th.md

 - I had started an Artificial Intelligence / Data Science course.
   We'll see how it goes.
 It's free for now, so why not?
   I may *just* become a data-scientist! :)

+- Learned about Corrigibility.
+See a white paper [here](https://intelligence.org/files/Corrigibility.pdf)